 The demand for the live data Genius Sports already provides is growing at a high rate.
-The US market continues to expand at a rapid pace with more and more states, like Pennsylvania and New Jersey, legalizing sports betting within their borders.
+The US market continues to expand at a rapid pace with more and more states, like Pennsylvania sportsbooks and New Jersey book, becoming regulated within their respective borders.

 Another driving force in the industry is online betting sites along with special mobile sports betting apps like Caesars Sports app and FanDuel Sportsbook app.
 Many industry insiders have pointed out the unlimited potential the online sports betting industry can provide.

 A perfect example is Caesars Entertainment’s bid to buy William Hill as one of the biggest sports gambling companies in the world.
 Caesars’ primary interest is the UK company’s US business.